jamiewannenburg/uacalcsrc/TASK_ANALYSIS_README.md

 ## Troubleshooting

 ### cursor-agent Authentication Issues
-- Run `~/.local/bin/cursor-agent status` to check authentication
+- Run `cursor-agent status` to check authentication
-- Use `~/.local/bin/cursor-agent login` to authenticate manually
+- Use `cursor-agent login` to authenticate manually
 - Ensure you have a Cursor account and API access
+- Verify cursor-agent is in PATH: `which cursor-agent`

 ### Simple Analysis Issues
 - Check that all required files exist: